Table of Contents

 On the road to recovery from a financial downturn, lots of employers prefer to collaborate with freelancers instead of recruiting for permanent roles.
 As a result of the pandemic, lots of professionals turned to freelance to remain employed and it’s evident that this work arrangement will continue to flourish in the post-pandemic world.

 Even though these job types might be unstable for many or don’t offer the work safety they savor, if you embrace it you may love it.
 Being a freelancer doesn’t necessarily mean that your work has a deadline.
 In some cases, freelancers and contractors become full-time employees and trusted partners with similar perks as a full-time workforce.

 6. Personal branding and online networking

 A determinant factor of a professional’s outreach is how they brand and position themselves in their job market.
 To stand out, job seekers should define what their value is for a potential employer and promote themselves accordingly.
-This is the so-called personal branding and nowadays it happens mostly online, through social media or personal websites and blogs.
-For example, you can write a LinkedIn summary that explains your unique talents and interests or write a blog post for a topic you’re passionate about.
+This is the so-called personal branding, and nowadays, it happens mostly online, through social media or personal websites and blogs.
+For example, you can write a LinkedIn summary that explains your unique talents and interests or write a blog post on a topic you’re passionate about.